Our residence halls will close for Spring Break at 10 A.M. Saturday, March 2 and reopen at 9 A.M. on Sunday, March 10, 2024.

-Residents (including those in the Apartments) who need to remain on campus for any portion of the break must fill out the Spring Break Housing application.
-Submit this form by 5 p.m. on March 30 or you will not have access to your residence hall during the break.
+Students (including those in the Apartments) who need to remain on campus for any portion of the Spring Break must apply to do so by submitting the Spring Break Housing application.
+Students who do not submit this form by the 5 P.M.
+February 29 deadline will not have access to their residence hall during the break.

-- Residents who remain on campus for any portion of the break will be billed for the entire break ($224).
+- Students wishing to remain on campus for any portion of the break will be billed for the entire break ($224).
 Break housing is not offered on a daily basis.

-- The break housing charge will be billed to your account upon submission of the Spring Break Housing Application Form.
-This charge is nonrefundable even if your plans change and you do not remain on campus for the break.
+- The break housing charge will be billed to the student’s account upon submission of the Spring Break Housing Application Form.
+This charge is nonrefundable even if plans change and the student does not remain on campus for the break.

-- Residents living in the Apartments Community are not billed for break housing but still need to fill out the application form.
+- Students living in the Apartments are not billed for break housing as apartment living encompasses break housing.
+Students living in the apartments still need to sign up for break housing via the application form.

-- If leaving a vehicle on campus, you must park in Lot G1, M1 or ZZ North or South for snow removal purposes.
+If you leave a vehicle on campus, you must park in Lot G1, M1 or ZZ North or South for snow removal purposes.
 Find a parking map here.

-- Keep your keys with you at all times!
-If locked out of your room, the response time to key you in could be lengthy.
+Make every effort to keep your keys with you at all times!
+If you are locked out of your room, the response time to key you in could be lengthy.

 Maintain University Housing Agreement